Asymptotic Distribution-free Change-point Detection for Modern Data Based on a New Ranking Scheme: Simulation studies

-From Table \ref{tab p1}, we see that for the multivariate normal distribution, under the location alternative (a), ED and $C_{2N}$ perform the best, followed immediately by $\Tg$-NN and $\Mg$-NN. $S_3$ performs the best for the simple scale alternative (b), followed immediately by $C_{2N}$, $\Tg$-NN and $\Mg$-NN.
-For the complex scale alternative (c), $\Tg$-NN and $\Mg$-NN outperform other methods, and SWR also performs well, while other methods have low power.
-For the location and simple scale mixed alternative (d), $S_3$ performs the best, $C_{2N}$, $\Tg$-NN, $\Mg$-NN, GET and MET also have satisfactory performance.
-For the location and complex scale mixed alternative (e), $\Tg$-NN and $\Mg$-NN perform the best again.
-The overall performances of $\Tg$-NN and $\Mg$-NN are the best in the multivariate normal setting I.

-Besides, for the multivariate $t_5$ and Cauchy distributions, $\Tg$-NN and $\Mg$-NN show the highest power under the alternatives (a), (b), (d), and (e).
-SWR performs the best for the complex scale alternative (c), followed immediately by $\Tg$-NN and $\Mg$-NN.
-GET and MET also have moderate power.
-On the contrary, DM, ED, $C_{2N}$ and $S_3$ fail for most of the alternatives under the multivariate $t_5$ and Cauchy distributions with the power near the significance level.
-It shows that $\Tg$-NN and $\Mg$-NN are robust to heavy-tailed distributions, while other methods such as $C_{2N}$ and $S_3$ can not work well as they require the existence of the second moment.
+For the multivariate $t_5$ and Cauchy distributions, $\Mg$-NN shows the highest power under the alternatives (a), (b), (d), and (e).
+SWR performs the best for the complex scale alternative (c), followed immediately by $\Mg$-NN, while GET and MET also have moderate power.
+On the contrary, DM, ED, $C_{2N}$ and $S_3$ fail for most of the alternatives under the multivariate $t_5$ and Cauchy distributions with the power close to the nominal level.
+It shows that $\Mg$-NN is robust to heavy-tailed distributions, while other methods such as $C_{2N}$ and $S_3$ are not.

-From Table \ref{tab p2}, we see that ED and $C_{2N}$ perform the best for the location alternative (a) under the multivariate $\chi_5^2$ distribution, while $\Tg$-NN and $\Mg$-NN perform the second best.
-In addition, under the same distribution, $\Tg$-NN and $\Mg$-NN outperform other methods for the alternatives (b), (c), and (e), while DM, $S_3$ and $C_{2 N}$ are well for the alternative (b) but lose power for the alternatives (b) and (e).
-For the scale alternative (b), $S_3$ exhibits the highest power, and $\Tg$ and $\Mg$ also perform well.
+From Table \ref{tab p2}, we see that ED and $C_{2N}$ perform the best for the location alternative (a) under the multivariate $\chi_5^2$ distribution, while $\Mg$-NN performs the second best and $S_3$ has no power.
+For the scale alternative (b), $S_3$ exhibits the highest power, and $\Mg$-NN also performs well.
+In addition, under the same distribution, $\Mg$-NN and SWR outperform other methods for alternatives (c) and (e).
+However, SWR is powerless for alternative (d) while $\Mg$-NN shows good performance.

-For the Gaussian mixture distribution, $C_{2N}$ has the highest power for the location alternative (a), while $\Tg$-NN and $\Mg$-NN are the second best.
-For alternatives (b) and (d), $\Tg$-NN and $\Mg$-NN have the best performance, followed immediately by GET and MET, while all other methods have unsatisfactory performance.
-For alternatives (c) and (e), SWR achieves the highest power, while $\Tg$-NN and $\Mg$-NN are also good with the performance better than other methods.
+For the Gaussian mixture distribution, $C_{2N}$ has the highest power for the location alternative (a), while $\Mg$-NN is the second best.
+For alternatives (b) and (d), $\Mg$-NN has the best performance, together with GET and MET, while all other methods have unsatisfactory performance.
+For alternatives (c) and (e), SWR achieves the highest power, while $\Mg$-NN is also good with performance better than other methods.